oVirt/ovirt-site/source/feature/hostconfiguration.html.md

 This RFE is aimed to expose additional configuration attributes for flexibility and advanced usage.
 Users should NOT define any attribute normally.
 The case of changing\\using Vdsm internal variables depend on hardware capability, storage interfaces and other specific cases that should follow by constant support during the modification.
 In the scope of this feature we expose specific host configuration file and allow the admin to modify it and restart Vdsm service as described below.

+In this phase of host configuration management we provide only the option to modify vdsm.conf.
+The API will provide general approach to manage configuration files.
+Following phases will be documented as part of <https://bugzilla.redhat.com/show_bug.cgi?id=838096>.

 ### Owner

 *   Name: Yaniv Bronheim